patil-suraj/distillbart-mnli/README.md

 # DistilBart-MNLI

-This distillbart-mnli is the distilled version of bart-large-mnli created using the **No Teacher Distillation** technique proposed for BART summarisation by Huggingface, [here](https://github.com/huggingface/transformers/tree/master/examples/seq2seq#distilbart).
+distillbart-mnli is the distilled version of bart-large-mnli created using the **No Teacher Distillation** technique proposed for BART summarisation by Huggingface, [here](https://github.com/huggingface/transformers/tree/master/examples/seq2seq#distilbart).

 We just copy alternating layers from `bart-large-mnli` and finetune more on the same data.